Hermann-SW/7600X/README.md

 ```
 49s runtimes for computing "2 to the power of (p-1)/4 modulo p" for big prime number p (36401 decimal digits).

+#### Factoring RSA-100 in 1.5h and RSA-110 in 13.7h

-Factoring RSA-100 in 1:32:59h was already impressive, but factoring RSA-110 in less than 14h is amazing (older computer took more than 26h):
+Factoring RSA-100 in 1:32:59h was already impressive, but factoring RSA-110 in less than 14h is amazing (older computer took more than 26h).
+My msieve fork makes sure that computation is identical on all platforms (by a fixed random seed, and rewriting CPU cache size dependent code):
 https://github.com/Hermann-SW/msieve#readme
 ```
 hermann@7600x:~/msieve/test-110$ perf stat make 2>err